-The screen shots in this manual were made using the SOLIDWORKS software running a mixture of Windows[®] 7 and Windows 10.
+The screen shots in this manual were made using the SOLIDWORKS software running mostly on Windows 10.
 You may notice slight differences in the appearance of the menus and windows.
 These differences do not affect the performance of the software.